levans88/ProjectKB/README.md

 # ProjectKB
-A website to centralize documentation of my projects and learning experiences.
+A website to centralize documentation of my projects and experiences.

 I will record my pending bug fixes and feature requests under "Issues" in this repo.